pmiguelpinto90/ShiftDisplay/README.md

   `dot`: bool value, true to show the dot, false to hide the dot;
   if is not specified, the default is true.

-* __setCustomAt()__
+* __changeCharacterAt()__

-  * display.setCustomAt(section, index, custom)
+  * display.changeCharacterAt(section, index, custom)

   Modify the stored value by replacing the character (and dot) with a custom character in a section.

   `display`: object of type ShiftDisplay.

-  `section`: position of the section on the display to set the custom character, starting at 0 for the first;
+  `section`: position of the section on the display to change the character, starting at 0 for the first;
   if is out of bounds, function does not have any effect.

-  `index`: position on the section to set the custom character, starting at 0 for the leftmost;
+  `index`: position on the section to change the character, starting at 0 for the leftmost;
   if is out of bounds, function does not have any effect.

   `custom`: byte with the custom character to set, encoded in abcdefgp format.